matthew-pm/pmdt-practical/README.md

 Read [`pmdt-fe/README.md`](./pmdt-fe/README.md) for more info on the development environment that has been set up for you.
 The setup uses Parcel, a zero configuration build tool.

-It's highlighy recommended to use the setup as is, with Parcel (no additional configuration should be required to complete the tasks).
+It's highly recommended to use the setup as is, with Parcel (no additional configuration should be required to complete the tasks).
 You can use as much or as little of the boilerplate as you'd like. **If you want to go fully vanilla without a build tool, that's perfectly fine**.
-In that case case, [`serve`](https://www.npmjs.com/package/serve) will be used to review your code on a dev server unless otherwise noted in your README.
+In that case, you should document any differences in the npm scripts used to run and build your project in your `pmdt-fe/README.md`.

+The review process will include running `npm run dev` and `npm run build`, inspecting your source code, and inspecting your page in a browser.

 #### Code Rules & Requirements
 In the review, we'd like to evaluate your skills and technique regarding HTML, CSS, and JS.
-Frameworks are not allowed, but certain build tools that provide support for common preprocessors and compilers are allowed.
+Frameworks are not allowed, but build tools, common preprocessors, and compilers are allowed.

-- Your source code should consist of primarily HTML, CSS (or Sass), and JS files.
+- Your source code should consist of primarily HTML, CSS (or Sass), and JS (if applicable).
 - Frameworks or libraries like React, Svelte, Vue, and Angular are **not allowed**
 - Templating languages such as Handlebars and Liquid are **not allowed**.
 - CSS frameworks such as Bootstrap and Tailwind are **not allowed**.
-- CSS tools that _are allowed_:
+- Tools that _are allowed_:
-    - Sass (`.scss`)
+    - Sass (already configured)
     - PostCSS (Parcel can be configured for this easily)
     - CSS resets or variations of this concept, such as [normalize.css](https://github.com/necolas/normalize.css).
-- You may use tools that help you modularize HTML (e.g., [PostHTML](https://parceljs.org/languages/html/#posthtml) & `posthtml-include`; this has already been configured)
+    - Tools that help you modularize HTML (e.g., [PostHTML](https://parceljs.org/languages/html/#posthtml) & `posthtml-include`; already configured)

 ### Assignment
 Your task is to build a web page according to the given design.
 [View the design via an XD link](https://xd.adobe.com/view/05f9376c-2170-4cfb-b052-4a5dd381ecd5-50aa/grid).
 Make the rendered page look as close to the design as you can using your knowledge of HTML, CSS, and responsive design.

 This practical is also intended to test your ability to analyze a design and extract or infer details that may not be annotated.
-If there are details not noted, use your best judgement, both as a designer and a developer.
+If there are details you're unsure about, use your best judgement, both as a designer and a developer.

 Read the annotations within the XD link's `Comments View` for additional specifications for the implementation.
 The copy for the design can be pulled from the XD link's `Specs View` or from `pmdt-fe/copy.md`.

 Some general things to consider with your code:
 - Web development best practices